SLISEMAP: Supervised dimensionality reduction through local explanations: Definitions and algorithms

-The goal is to find a local {\em white-box} model $g_i:{\cal X}\to{\cal Y}$ for every data point $({\bf x}_i, {\bf y}_i)$.
-More specifically, we write $\tilde{\bf y}_{ij}=g_i({\bf x}_j)$.
-Again, while the derivation is general, in this paper we focus on cases where the white-box algorithm, $g$, is either a linear projection (for regression problems) or multinomial logistic regression (for classification problems), as defined in Section \ref{sec:regclass}.
+The goal is to find a local {\em white box} model $g_i:{\cal X}\to{\cal Y}$ for every data point $({\bf x}_i, {\bf y}_i)$, where $i\in[n]$.
+We use $\tilde{\bf y}_{ij}=g_i({\bf x}_j)$ to denote the estimate of ${\bf y}_j$ obtained by a white box model associated with data point ${\bf x}_i$.
+Again, while the derivation is general, in this paper, we focus on cases where the white box model, $g_i$, is either a linear projection (for regression problems) or multinomial logistic regression (for classification problems), as defined later in Section \ref{sec:regclass}.

-If we have access to a trained \emph{black-box} supervised learning algorithm $f:{\cal X}\to{\cal Y}$, then we can also consider using its estimates $\hat{\bf y}_i=f({\bf x}_i)$ instead of ${\bf y}_i$.
-This would mean that the local models $g_i$ are local approximations of the black-box model.
-These approximations can then also be used to explain the predictions of the black-box model \citep{bjorklund2019}.
+If we have access to a trained \emph{black box} supervised learning algorithm $f:{\cal X}\to{\cal Y}$, then we can use estimates given by the model $\hat{\bf y}_i=f({\bf x}_i)$ instead of ${\bf y}_i$.
+This will make the local models $g_i$ local approximations of the black box model.
+These approximations can then also be used to explain the predictions of the black box model as in \cite{bjorklund2019}.